This Practice Matters When Posting a Job

 Requiring this field does increase transparency.
 We’ve gradually shifted our approach to the salary/wage field on our job board form – first adding language to the job posting form to start educating job posters on the importance of including a salary and then requiring the field – and we’ve seen great improvement.
 Approximately 60 percent of job postings now include numeric wage/salary information, while some organizations are fulfilling the form’s requirement with descriptive text.
 [April 2021 update: more than 90% of job postings are now in compliance; organizations that post a job without salary information are reminded of the policy, provided with resources about our policy and rationale to circulate internally, and informed that future posts will not be approved without wage information.]

 Additional equitable and inclusive hiring practices

 Specifying a salary or range is just one way organizations can be more equitable and inclusive in their hiring practices.
-If you’re interested in other steps your organization can take, check out these resources in our Answer Center.
+If you’re interested in other steps your organization can take, check out our resource library.
 If you know of additional resources , please share them with us.